VIC.GOV.AU | Policy and Advisory Library

 Schools are responsible for:

-- communicating to families the availability of CSEF to eligible students
+• communicating the availability of CSEF to eligible families

-- ensuring any monies received from the CSEF are used for the cost of eligible activities for the benefit of the eligible student
+• ensuring any monies received from CSEF are used for the cost of eligible activities for the benefit of the recipient student of CSEF

-- communicating to an eligible student’s parent/carer as to what activities CSEF may be used for as soon as practical.
+• communicating to families as to what activities CSEF may be used for as soon as practical.
 It is the responsibility of the parent/carer and not the school to determine which activities the CSEF will be used for

-- checking all the details on the application are correct, and the completed forms are clear
+• ensuring the details on the application are correct, and the completed forms are clear and are signed and dated by the applicant

-- checking the CSEF portal on a regular basis and to keep up to date on the status of the applications
+• checking the CSEF portal on a regular basis and keeping up to date on the status of the applications

 Processing applications

-Before processing a new application through the CSEF , schools must sight and retain a copy of the parent/carer’s current concession card to ensure that the name and Centrelink Reference Number (CRN) on the CSEF application form matches the Centrelink concession card.
+Before processing a new application through the CSEF System (staff login required)External Link , schools must sight and retain a copy of the parent/carer’s current concession card to ensure that the name and Centrelink Reference Number (CRN) on the CSEF application form matches the Centrelink concession card.

 Expenditure and acquittal